ucam-department-of-psychiatry/camcops/docs/source/server/server_config_file.rst

 EMAIL_KEEP_MESSAGE
 ##################

-*Boolean.*
+*Boolean.* Default: false.

 Keep the entire message (including attachments).
-Default is false (because this consumes lots of database space!).
+Turning this option on consumes lots of database space!
 Use only for debugging.

 Options applicable to HL7 only
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~